F1 2021 (video game): Plot

 After winning the 2019 Formula 2 Championship with Carlin, Aiden Jackson secures a drive with a Formula One team for the 2020 season.
 However, Jackson has a rocky start to his Formula One career as he makes contact with teammate Casper Akkerman in the season opener in Australia.
 Jackson refuses to admit that the contact was his fault, angering Akkerman.
-Little did the two know was that rival driver Devon Butler had indirectly caused that incident by making it three-wide in a turn.
+Little did the two know that rival driver Devon Butler had indirectly caused that incident by making it three-wide in a turn.
 To add insult to injury, Butler himself stirs up tensions between Jackson and Akkerman, which start to mount during the Chinese Grand Prix, where Akkerman forces Jackson off the track upon overtaking him.

 Going into the mid-season, the team finds itself struggling in the Constructors' Championship as Jackson is still unable to get along with Akkerman.
 Their relationship continues to worsen when Akkerman finds out that Jackson has been given the updated power unit instead of him.
 The team heads to Mexico with the hope of scoring points to secure their place above the rest of the midfield teams, but their hopes are shattered when Jackson and Akkerman, unwilling to give up positions, collide and take each other out.
 After the race, Brian Doyle sternly reprimands the two, threatening to sack them both if they cause trouble with each other any further.
-This part of the story can be compared to the Hamilton–Rosberg rivalry, in which Lewis Hamilton and Nico Rosberg collided with each other three times during their time as teammates at Mercedes and Toto Wolff took action after he could not tolerate his drivers coming together any further, with the Mexico collision in particular replicating the opening lap incident in the 2016 Spanish Grand Prix where Hamilton and Rosberg crashed into each other.